rishav161/rishav161/README.md

 ## 🚀 About Me

-I'm a passionate **Software Developer** with 7 months of professional experience working on client projects.
+I'm a passionate **Fullstack Developer** with 8 months of professional experience working on client projects.
 I specialize in building modern web applications using cutting-edge technologies and best practices.

 ### 🎯 What I Do
 - **Full-Stack Development** with React, Node.js, and modern web technologies
 - **Database Design** and management with MongoDB and PostgreSQL
 - **API Development** and integration
 - **UI/UX Design** with responsive and modern interfaces
 - **Problem Solving** and algorithmic thinking

+---

 ## 💼 Professional Experience

-### Software Developer (6 months)
+### Software Developer (8 Months)
-- **Client Project Experience**: Worked on real-world client projects delivering production-ready solutions
+- **Client Project Experience:** Worked on real-world client projects delivering production-ready solutions
-- **Full-Stack Development**: Built complete web applications from frontend to backend
+- **Full-Stack Development:** Built complete web applications from frontend to backend
-- **Database Management**: Designed and implemented database schemas
+- **Database Management:** Designed and implemented optimized database schemas
-- **API Integration**: Integrated third-party services and payment gateways
+- **API Integration:** Integrated third-party services and payment gateways
-- **Code Review**: Participated in code reviews and maintained code quality standards
+- **Code Review:** Participated in code reviews and ensured code quality standards

+---

 ## 🛠️ Tech Stack